Buff Orpington chickens are one of the most popular breeds out there – and it’s because they’re nearly the perfect chicken!

 Where Can I Buy Buff Orpingtons?

 You can find Buff Orpington chickens for sale at your local farm store such as Tractor Supply, and also online at Meyer Hatchery, Cackle Hatchery, and Murray McMurray Hatchery.
+You can read our review of Cackle Hatchery here.

 What To Look For When Buying A Buff Orpington